 Higher socioeconomic status has consistently been associated with higher awareness of the 10,000 Steps program.
 The promotion of specific 10,000 Steps strategies, such as the 10,000 Steps Workplace program may contribute to the increased awareness observed in higher socioeconomic sub-groups.
 Individuals from a higher socioeconomic background, i.e. those whom have higher income, greater years of education and/ or a professional occupation, may also find the resources more easily accessible and affordable as 10,000 Steps is predominantly internet-based.
-Statistics from the Australian Bureau of Statistics suggest that in 2007-08 households with higher levels of joint income have increased access to a computer or internet in the home in comparison to households with lower levels of income [13] This study also found that higher educational attainment was positively correlated with increased likelihood of computer and internet access.
-[13] By having increased access to a computer and the internet, people of higher socioeconomic status have more opportunity to be aware of the 10,000 Steps program.
+Statistics from the Australian Bureau of Statistics suggest that in 2007-08 households with higher levels of joint income have increased access to a computer or internet in the home in comparison to households with lower levels of income [12].
+This study also found that higher educational attainment was positively correlated with increased likelihood of computer and internet access.
+[12] By having increased access to a computer and the internet, people of higher socioeconomic status have more opportunity to be aware of the 10,000 Steps program.

-In the current study, the data reflected a significant difference in awareness of the 10,000 Steps program between 45-54 year olds.
+In the current study, the data reflected a significant difference in awareness of the 10,000 Steps program between those aged over 35 years and those aged 18-34 years.
 It is unknown why younger Australians are not as aware of the 10,000 Steps program as middle age Australians, considering that statistics show 15 to 24 year old Australians use the internet more than any other age groups.
-[13] Perhaps an increase in focus on employee health in Queensland workplaces has exposed more middle age people to physical activity initiatives such as the 10,000 Steps program.
-In addition, as 18-34 year olds are more likely to be more active, [14] they may not be seeking programs such as 10,000 Steps for health benefits.
+[12] Perhaps an increase in focus on employee health in Queensland workplaces has exposed more middle age people to physical activity initiatives such as the 10,000 Steps program.
+In addition, as 18-34 year olds are more likely to be more active, [11] they may not be seeking programs such as 10,000 Steps for health benefits.

-Awareness of the 10,000 Steps program throughout Queensland has increased since the Queensland Social Survey commenced in 2005.
-This trend could be associated with the significant increase in household access to computers and the internet within Australia over time.
-[15] Statistics show that household access to computers has amplified from 44% in 1998 to 78% in 2008-09.
-[15] Furthermore, internet access within households has increased from 16% in 1998, to 72% in 2008-09.
-[15] As the internet becomes more functional in everyday life, it's abundance within the home and workplace environments' is expected to increase.
+Awareness of the 10,000 Steps program throughout Queensland has increased over time despite a drop in awareness in 2009.
+As awareness was seen to be above 60% this year similar to 2009, it is possible that the reported decrease in 2010 may not have been a true representation of the public's awareness but related to the sample of participants who completed the survey in 2010.
+The general increasing trend observed in 10,000 Steps awareness could be associated with the significant increase in household access to computers and the internet within Australia over time.
+[13] Statistics show that household access to computers has amplified from 44% in 1998 to 78% in 2008-09.
+[13] Furthermore, internet access within households has increased from 16% in 1998, to 72% in 2008-09.
+[13] As the internet becomes more functional in everyday life, its abundance within the home and workplace environments' is expected to increase.
 The Australian population are utilising computer technologies and the internet more in current times, and as 10,000 Steps is distributed via the internet the likelihood of them becoming aware of this program increases.